Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Introduction

 \section{Introduction}

-In recent years, in-memory computing (IMC) has demonstrated promising results in solving binary optimization problems~\cite{bojnordi2016memristive, cai2019harnessing, pedretti2023zeroth, bhattacharya2024computing, sharma2023augmenting}, showing significant improvements in terms of reduced energy consumption, chip area, and time-to-solution.
+In recent years, in-memory computing (IMC) has demonstrated promising results in solving binary optimization problems~\cite{bojnordi2016memristive, cai2019harnessing, pedretti2023zeroth, bhattacharya2024computing, sharma2023augmenting}, showing significant improvements in terms of reduced energy consumption, chip area, and time to solution.
 The small design and low-energy consumption of IMC hardware makes it a natural candidate for using multiple IMC cores to build highly parallelized optimization solvers.
-Parallelism is a well-established strategy for improving the performance of optimization solvers, from employing the na\"ive strategy of running parallel independent solver replicas with different initial solutions or random seeds to using more-advanced parallel heuristics~\cite{crainic2010parallel, harada2020parallel, silva2021quadratic}.
+Parallelism is a well-established strategy for improving the performance of optimization solvers, from using the na\"ive strategy of running parallel independent solver replicas with different initial solutions or random seeds to using more-advanced parallel heuristics~\cite{crainic2010parallel, harada2020parallel, silva2021quadratic}.